nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

-**Use case: UC-02 - Edit an exercise**
+**Use case: UC-02 - Edit a log**

 **MSS**

-1. User requests to list exercises
+1. User requests to list all logs
-2. FixMyAbs shows a list of completed exercises
+2. FixMyAbs shows a list of all recorded logs
-3. User requests to edit a specific exercise in the list
+3. User requests to edit a specific log in the list
-4. FixMyAbs edits the exercise according to user specifications
+4. FixMyAbs edits the log according to user specifications

    Use case ends.

 **Extensions**

 - 2a.
-The list is empty.
+The list of logs is empty.

   Use case ends.